 New York State was before Prohibition a major hop-producing area.
 Despite this, a New York Tribune article in 1906 dissed American hops.
 It did not distinguish one cultivar from another, and said the hops smelled of garlic.
 Not, as the saying goes, a ringing endorsement.

-The odd savour, together an excess of seeds, was said to place American hops at the bottom of the world league table.
-Indeed numerous sources, English and American, from the mid-1800s to the mid-20th century, commented similarly on U.S. hops.
-Some describe the flavour as “blackcurrant” (funky fruit-like), some called it pine-like, some catty or “tom cat”, as brewing technologist H. Lloyd Hind did in his Brewing: Science and Practice (1938).
+The odd taste together with an excess of seeds was said to place American hops at the bottom of the world league table.
+Indeed, numerous sources, English and American, from the mid-1800s to the mid-20th century commented similarly on U.S. hops.
+Some describe the flavour as “blackcurrant” (funky fruit-like), some called it pine-like, and some catty or “tom cat” as brewing technologist H. Lloyd Hind did in Brewing: Science and Practice (1938).